Arlo and Janis by Jimmy Johnson for December 17, 2018

 4. Missing large

-wellis1947 Premium Member almost 6 years ago
+wellis1947 Premium Member about 6 years ago

 Actually, the earliest ones, of which I believe this is an example, were aluminum.
 The branches came in paper sleeves such as everybody was holding in the last panel.
 You couldn’t use lights on them (for obvious reasons!) so “dad” would usually buy and set up a rotating multihued pinwheel light projector to shine on the shiny silver branches – it really was quite bizarre!